Al-Ahli Arab Hospital explosion: Incident on 14 October 2023

 On Saturday 14 October, according to a statement by the Archbishop of Canterbury, Justin Welby, an Israeli rocket had damaged the upper two floors of the hospital's cancer treatment center, which contained the ultrasound and mammography wards, and injured four staff members.
-The Washington Post, Le Monde, and Human Rights Watch reported that the munition on 14 October was likely an illumination shell.
+The Washington Post, Le Monde, and Human Rights Watch (HRW) reported that the munition on 14 October was likely an illumination shell.

 The Washington Post reported that an Anglican pastor working for the diocese had filmed a video of a shell in the hospital's ultrasound room and that the video showed a 155mm artillery illumination shell.
-The report said, "[i]llumination rounds are not fired directly at targets and descend on a parachute to signal, illuminate areas or mark targets, while the body of the shell falls from the sky".
-An Israeli military spokesman said, "If an artillery round landed there, then it was probably a result of it falling or landing after having been fired, but definitely not targeting the hospital."

-Le Monde published an article containing an analysis of a photo shared on social media depicting the damage from 14 October and the remnant of a shell.
+The report said:"[I]llumination rounds are not fired directly at targets and descend on a parachute to signal, illuminate areas or mark targets, while the body of the shell falls from the sky."An Israeli military spokesman said:If an artillery round landed there, then it was probably a result of it falling or landing after having been fired, but definitely not targeting the hospital."Le Monde published an article containing an analysis of a photo shared on social media depicting the damage from 14 October and the remnant of a shell.
 According to several experts consulted by Le Monde, the photo shows a 155 mm caliber shell.
 Richard Stevens, of the CAT-UXO collective, a specialist in collating information about explosive devices, told Le Monde that the color of the shell was consistent with an illumination projectile.

-The Human Rights Watch report published on 26 November 2023 noted that the damage resulting from the 14 October incident appeared kinetic and not explosive, and that an illumination flare was visible in social media posts depicting the event.
+The Human Rights Watch (HRW) report published on 26 November 2023 said that the damage resulting from the 14 October incident appeared kinetic and not explosive, and that an illumination flare was visible in social media posts depicting the event.

 Evacuation orders

 On Friday 13 October, Israel ordered hospitals and the population of northern Gaza to evacuate to southern Gaza.
 Because of insufficient beds in the southern Gaza Strip and no means of transporting patients, such as newborns in incubators or patients on ventilators, the evacuation orders were widely regarded as impossible to comply with.

-The Anglican Diocese of Jerusalem stated the hospital had received at least three evacuation warnings from the Israeli military on Saturday, Sunday, and Monday.
-Human Rights Watch reported that all hospitals in northern Gaza–not just al-Ahli–received general evacuation orders on 13 October and the days after.
-On Saturday 14 October, the World Health Organization issued a statement, "Evacuation orders by Israel to hospitals in northern Gaza are a death sentence for the sick and injured".
-In his statement on Sunday 15 October 2023 Archbishop of Canterbury, Justin Welby said, "The seriously ill and injured patients at the Anglican-run Ahli Hospital – and other healthcare facilities in northern Gaza – cannot be safely evacuated."
+The Anglican Diocese of Jerusalem said the hospital had received at least three evacuation warnings from the Israeli military on Saturday, Sunday, and Monday.
+Human Rights Watch (HRW) reported that all hospitals in northern Gaza—not just al-Ahli—received general evacuation orders on 13 October and the days after.
+On Saturday 14 October, the World Health Organization (WHO) issued a statement: "Evacuation orders by Israel to hospitals in northern Gaza are a death sentence for the sick and injured".
+In his statement on Sunday 15 October 2023 Archbishop of Canterbury, Justin Welby said: "The seriously ill and injured patients at the Anglican-run Ahli Hospital – and other healthcare facilities in northern Gaza – cannot be safely evacuated".